-It could hinder your Removal Van driving so to avoid getting stuck in the snow, salt your path way, drive way and outside pavement to ensure the removals team don’t slip when carrying your glass wear and belongings.
+It could hinder your Removal Van driving so to avoid getting stuck in the snow, salt your path way, drive way and outside pavement to ensure the removals team don’t slip when carrying your glassware and belongings.
 It's worth bearing in mind, however, that some de-icing salts and grit could play havoc with your new wooden floors or carpets so it may be worth introducing the children to the concept of snow shovels and elbow grease instead.

 Make sure you and the children have extra warm clothes to hand on Moving Day, to avoid you all getting ill and irritated.

-Most weather conditions for the week are accessible online beforehand, so try to plan the Moving Day around the weather to avoid the snow and make it as easy as possible.
+Most weather conditions for the week are accessible online beforehand, so try to plan the Moving Day around the weather to avoid any snow and make it as easy as possible.
 And plan some of your Christmas shopping to ease the work load.

 Sometimes during all the moving chaos, the little things might slip your memory.

 It is imperative to let your utilities providers know that you're moving house.
 This is especially important when moving in Winter, to dodge having zero heating, hot water, gas or electricity.
 You can imagine the problems when you are trying to put up the fairy lights on the tree and cook the turkey in the oven over Christmas if your utility provider cuts you off (or doesn't even connect you!) for not notifying them!